NikolausDemmel/rootba/docs/BatchEvaluationTutorial.md

 [...]
 ```

-As you can see, the experimental runs are placed in a subfolder with
+Moreover, as you can see in the output, the experimental runs are
-the current date and time and each of the configs gets it's own
+placed in a subfolder with the current date and time and each of the
-subfolder within.
+configs gets it's own subfolder within.

 ## Generating results tables and plots